y-nguye/y-nguye/README.md

 ## Hi there 👋
 🔭 I'm passionate about Full Stack Development.
-🌱 Favorite Quote: "If what you're doing isn't difficult, you're going the wrong way"
+🌱 Favorite Quote: "If the path to what you want seems too easy, then you're on the wrong path"
 ⚡ Fun fact: I once went into anaphylactic shock after being bitten by an ant.

 <!--